YeagerCS/sneaker.js/README.md

 ## Routing
-The router is placed in `App.js` and you need to configure your routes there.
+The router is placed in `App.snk` and you need to configure your routes there.
 The default structure of the AppComponent is as follows:

 ```js
 // imports